Consent categories

 Consents

 You can create custom consent categories based on the specific consent you received from your customers.
 It is preferable to have multiple consent categories.
-Firstly, because different customers will give you consent for different things, and secondly, it is preferable to allow customers to opt-out only from some of your communication they had previously consented to instead of them withdrawing their consent to all communication.
+Firstly, because different customers will give you consent for different things, and secondly, it is preferable to allow customers to opt-out only from some of your communications they had previously consented to, instead of them withdrawing their consent to all communications.

 SettingDescription